Calisthenics Equipment: How To Build An Amazing Home Gym

 However, if you are a beginner, it is highly recommended that you get a pair.
-And here’s why:

-Generally, parallel bars help with a few things, as follows:
+Parallel bars help with a few things, as follows:

 The extra challenge section will present calisthenics equipment necessary if you want to take your training to the next level.